Judith Stein (historian)

-Judith Stein (17 April 1940 – 8 May 2017) was an American historian, and a Distinguished Professor of History at the City College and Graduate Center of the City University of New York.
+Judith Susan Stein (April 17, 1940 – May 8, 2017) was an American historian, and a Distinguished Professor of History at the City College and Graduate Center of the City University of New York.
 She worked on African American history, social movements, labor and business history, and political economy.
 Her major works are World of Marcus Garvey: Race and Class in Modern Society, Running Steel, Running America: Race, Economy and the Decline of Liberalism, and Pivotal Decade: How the United States Traded Factories for Finance.

 Life

-Stein was born in Brooklyn, New York, where her parents were a stockbroker and a schoolteacher, attended James Madison High School, and graduated with honors from Vassar College in 1960.
+Judith Susan Stein was born in Brooklyn, New York, where her parents were a stockbroker and a schoolteacher, attended James Madison High School, and graduated with honors from Vassar College in 1960.
 She received a Ph.D. in American Studies from Yale University in 1968.

+Stein died from lung cancer in Manhattan, New York, on May 8, 2017, at the age of 77.

 Works

 Stein's first book The World of Marcus Garvey addressed a major African American leader and movement, as well as his era, the early twentieth century up until the Great Depression.
 Harvard historian Nathan Huggins, writing in the American Historical Review, said Stein, writing on a subject that is often "overly heated... has written the most balanced and the most historically textured study of Garvey and his times."